 The course focuses on a specific aspect of creative media production.
 Offerings change from year to year or may not be offered in a particular year.
-Further details will be provided by the Honours coordinator.
+Further details

 Advanced Creative Media Production Research Project

 Undertake research to develop a creative work in your chosen practice.
 You will be guided through a series of seminars and supervised sessions to develop, document and disseminate your research.